Why Pence's one-sided bromance is dangerous

-Pence's vice presidential hyperbole was on display again this week when the Trump administration celebrated passage of the tax bill.
-At a Wednesday morning Cabinet meeting
+Pence's vice presidential hyperbole was on early display when the Trump administration celebrated passage of the tax bill.
+At a Cabinet meeting

 and an afternoon event